-Yes, the Health Plan covers COVID-19 diagnostic testing ordered by your attending health care provider who has determined that the test is medically appropriate for you, without deductible, coinsurance, or copay.
+Yes, the Health Plan covers COVID-19 diagnostic testing ordered by a licensed or authorized health care provider who has determined that the test is medically appropriate for you, without deductible, coinsurance, or copay.
 Charges for other items and services related to the COVID-19 test (physician or facility fees, other diagnostic testing, etc.) will also be covered without deductible, coinsurance, or copay but, if those items and services are provided by a non-Alliance Direct facility, you may be liable for the difference between the Plan’s allowable charge for those items and services and the provider’s billed charge (known as a “balance bill”).
 The provision of this coverage without deductible, coinsurance, or copay only applies during the COVID-19 public health emergency.

-2. What is the Health Plan's coverage of telemedicine services in response to COVID-19?
+3. What is the Health Plan's coverage of telemedicine services in response to COVID-19?

-3. How has COVID-19 affected the rules for Flexible Spending Accounts (FSAs)?
+4. How has COVID-19 affected the rules for Flexible Spending Accounts (FSAs)?

-4. What time extensions apply to my benefits as a result of COVID-19?
+7. What time extensions apply to my benefits as a result of COVID-19?